-Systemic Collisions: Physics, Algorithms, and the Illusion of Law
+Systemic Collisions: Physics, Algorithms, and the Limits of Reality

 We operate at the intersection of two incompatible frameworks: the descriptive laws of nature (how the universe functions) and the normative laws of human society (how we agree it should function).
-When viewed through the lens of data science and physics, this friction reveals profound structural flaws in our legal and ethical paradigms.
+When viewed through the lens of data science and physics, this friction reveals profound structural flaws in our legal, ethical, and cosmological paradigms.

 1. Volitional Evolution vs. The Axiom of Equality